 Mercury (Hermes in Greek)

 Mercury is the god of profits, merchants, trade, and travelers.
-His symbol is a staff with two snakes which are interlinked, known as the Caduceus, and a purse to depict his interrelation of commerce and trade.
-His festival called the Mercuralia is celebrated on May 15, wherein merchants go to his well near Porta Capena and sprinkle their heads and merchandise with water from that well.
+His symbol is a staff with two interlinked snakes known as the Caduceus and a purse to depict his interrelation of commerce and trade.
+His festival, Mercuralia is celebrated on May 15, where merchants go to his well near Porta Capena and sprinkle their heads and merchandise with it's water.

 Minerva (Athena in Greek)